What is Voice Search?

 If you have been in the SEO game for a while now, you will know that producing how-to guides has been a popular search optimisation tactic for quite some time.
 Those who have been creating this type of content will further reap the rewards as voice search increases.
 Remember our friend who couldn’t cook his chicken?
 He is not alone.
 A high number of searches through virtual devices begin with ‘how to’, so those who already have content optimised for searches related to ‘how to’ may start to see more and more visits to these areas of the site.

 As more of us start to use voice search over typed search, we are starting to see an increase in long-tail keywords that include prepositions.
 For example ‘washing machines with ten-year warranty’ and ‘Nike trainers with velcro’.
 Again, this links back to how the way in which we speak is different from the way in which we type.
-So rather than optimising for just ‘Nike Velcro Trainers’, consider the search term ‘Nike trainers with velcro fastening’ to include the proposition.
+So rather than optimising for just ‘Nike Velcro Trainers’, consider the search term ‘Nike trainers with velcro fastening’ to include the preposition.
 Other examples include ‘black suits for weddings’ or ‘red dresses for Christmas’.

 Be The Best